peterparnes/AurdinoDistanceMeausureSpeakShow/README.md

 AurdinoDistanceMeausureSpeakShow
 ================================

 Small Arduino hack to measure distance and show it via a NeoPixel bar and speak it via an Emic2.

+Done by Tovah Parnes (13) and Peter Parnes (dad) :) tovah@parnes.com, peter@parnes.com